 The ProLabs line of Green Transceivers utilises new technologies which result in 30% less power consumed than a typical transceiver.
 And all the while, offering the same performance.
 The technology used is Silicon Optical Bench, SiOB.
 It relies on free-space optical interconnect technology eliminating the need for the optical lens.
 And results in maximum power consumption of 2.5W and typical of 2.0W in a QSFP28-100G-SR4.
 This is over 30% less than the common maximum consumption of equivalent traditional transceivers of 3.5W.
 The initial release will be the QSFP28-100G-SR4 package.

 Benefits of ProLabs Green Transceivers

 The QSFP28 package transceiver has become the standard 100G transceiver being used today.
 As bandwidth needs drive 100G from the core of the network to the Top-of-Rack (TOR) , thousands of 100G transceivers will be utilised in large Data Centres.
 As a result, making the power consumed (cost per kwh) and resulting heat dissipation (less load on cooling systems) of the transceiver significant.
 ProLabs’ Green Transceivers require 30% less power to operate.
 In addition, these efficiencies enable a broader operating temperature range up to +85C.
 ProLabs are a leading distributor of multiplexing solutions.
-Use our interactive tool to find out more about how they offer an extensive and expanding range of network infrastructure and connectivity solutions to meet the needs of your environment.
 Tags: Data Centre, Networks, ProLabs

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.